tcltk/tcl/doc/markdown/ParseArgs.md

 : The array of arguments to be parsed.

 [\*\*\*remObjv]{.carg .out type="Tcl_Obj"}
 : Pointer to a variable that will hold the array of unprocessed arguments.
 Should be NULL if no return of unprocessed arguments is required.
-If *objcPtr* is updated to a non-zero value, the array returned through this must be deallocated using **Tcl\_Free**.
+If *objcPtr* is updated to a non-zero value, the array returned through this must be deallocated using [Tcl\_Free][Alloc].

 :::